pipedrive/client-nodejs/README.md

 # Authorization against email and password

 ### Pipedrive.authenticate({ email: 'john@doe.com', password: 'example' }, [fn callback]);
 Fetches the possible API tokens for the given user against email and password, passing ```error, data, additionalData``` to the callback function.
-You can use the API tokens returned by this method to instantiate the API client by issuing ```var pipedrive = new Pipedrive.Client('API_TOKEN_HERE')```.
+You can use the API tokens returned by this method to instantiate the API client by issuing ```var pipedrive = new Pipedrive.Client('API_TOKEN_HERE', { strictMode: true })```.

 # Supported operations for object collections